Xavien Howard: Professional career

+Pre-draft

 Howard attended the 2016 NFL Scouting Combine in Indianapolis, Indiana.
 He completed all of the combine drills and finished tied for 12th among defensive backs in the short shuttle.
 He also attended Baylor's pro day.
-Howard opted to redo the majority of workouts and improved on all his combine numbers with scouts and representatives from all 32 NFL teams looking on, including head coaches Mike Tomlin (Steelers) and Bill O'Brien (Texans).
+Howard opted to redo the majority of workouts and improved on all his combine numbers with scouts and representatives from all 32 NFL teams looking on.
 Prior to the draft, Howard was projected to be a second or third-round pick.